hassio-addons/addon-ledfx/ledfx/DOCS.md

 LedFx is a network based LED effect controller with support for advanced real-time audio effects!
-LedFx can control multiple devices and works great with cheap ESP8266 nodes allowing for cost effective syncronized effects across your entire house!
+LedFx can control multiple devices and works great with cheap ESP8266 nodes allowing for cost effective syncronised effects across your entire house!

 ## Important